Castell y Gwynt

-Castell y Gwynt is a top of Glyder Fach in Snowdonia, north-west Wales.
-It has the merit of being the only 3000 ft Welsh summit classed as only a Nuttall, hence it is not included in the Welsh 3000s.
+Castell y Gwynt (English: Castle of the Wind) is a top of Glyder Fach in Snowdonia, north-west Wales.
+It has the distinction of being the only 3000 ft Welsh summit classed as only a Nuttall, hence it is not included in the Welsh 3000s.
 It has a prominence of 15.7 m (51.5 ft), and was only included on the Nuttall's list after re-surveying in 2007.
 The top is more famous as a feature than a summit.

 Castell y Gwynt and the "Cantilever Stone" featured in the 1981 film Dragonslayer.